alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 Each long variable you add will increase the number of lines changed making it impossible to trace a particular change.

+Other tools for other languages do the same mess, but at least they are not official.
 You can always not use `gofmt` at your peril, of course.
 But remember that the rest of the world will probably do.